Master-Data-Management-and-Curation/Scientific-Programming-Environment/lectures/02-ssh.md

 The goal is to have a jupyter notebook up and running on a remote machine (we will exploit ORFEO login node).
 And connect using our browser.

 **Tasks**:
-- Connect to ORFEO
+- Connect to **ORFEO**
 - Create a python virtual environment `python3 -m venv myenvironment`.
-On the next lectures we will depict this command.
+On the next lecture we will depict this command.
 - Activate the virtual env `source myenvironment/bin/activate`
 - Install jupyter lab `pip install jupyterlab`
 - Start a notebook with `jupyter lab`